AndrewAguirreP/BackendTaskShipManagementAPI/README.md

     docker run --rm -it -p 8000:80 -p 8001:443 -e ASPNETCORE_URLS="https://+;http://+" -e ASPNETCORE_HTTPS_PORT=8001 -e ASPNETCORE_Kestrel__Certificates__Default__Password="f@$tChess" -e ASPNETCORE_Kestrel__Certificates__Default__Path=/https/aspnetapp.pfx -v %USERPROFILE%\.aspnet\https:/https/ -e ASPNETCORE_ENVIRONMENT=Development         aaguirre02/andrew-aguirre-ship-management:latest

 ```

+## Many Thanks

+I would like to say thank you for this opportunity, This is very amazing, in a short period of time around two days I was able to challenge myself to build an application with Test, CI, and a production ready app for a POC.
+I look forward for your review and feedback, I admit the app is not perfect and not bullet proof at the moment but if given more time I can add more improvement to the code.